kubernetes-sigs/gateway-api/site-src/blog/2023/0829-welcome-mesh.md

 ### CEL Validation

-The first major change is that Gateway API v0.8.0 is the start of a transition from webhook validation to CEL validation using information built into the CRDs.
+The first major change is that Gateway API v0.8.0 is the start of a transition from webhook validation to [CEL validation][cel] using information built into the CRDs.
 That will mean different things depending on the version of Kubernetes you're using:

 #### Kubernetes 1.25+